 The pro forma for a biomass project is based on a number of operating assumptions.
 The following are the assumptions for this project.
-Refer to the attached spreadsheet to see how it all fits together:

 - Natural Gas.
 The current NG price is \$6.90/deccatherm.
 The Fellon-McCord future price averages \$10.15.
 Future price increases, assuming a relatively constant price for biomass provide savings that will be used to pay for debt service on the project. - Biomass.
-We have quotes to secure a five year contract for hog fuel at a price of \$38.00/bone dry ton (bdt).
-However, given the potential for price fluctuations, the pro-forma assumes a conservative starting cost of \$40 per bdt. - Gasifier performance.
-Nexterra's gasifier is rated, and tested, to deliver an efficiency rating of 69.5%. - Operating at 69.5% efficiency the gasifier can provide UM's annual "base load" need for steam (194,579 million BTU's).
-Depending on average heating degree days, it will require 16,500 bone dry tons of biomass to produce this amount of steam. - Using biomass in lieu of natural gas will reduce displaced CO2 by approximately 8000 metric tons per year.
+We have secured several five year contract offers for hog fuel at a price of \$40.00/bone dry ton. - Gasifier performance.
+Nexterra's gasifier is rated, and tested, to deliver an efficiency rating in the 70% range. - Operating at 70% efficiency the gasifier can provide UM's annual "base load" need for steam (194,579 million BTU's).
+Depending on average heating degree days, it will require approximately 15,700 bone dry tons of biomass to produce this amount of steam. - Using biomass in lieu of natural gas will reduce displaced CO2 by approximately 8000 metric tons per year.
 In the renewable energy market, these displaced tons of CO2 can be sold to users of non-renewable energy such as coal fired electricity plants to help them meet their emissions targets.
-At the current rate of \$5.00/metric ton, we will be able to gain \$40,000/yr by selling these credits on the open market or utilize credits to further offset UM's carbon footprint. - Initial project cost estimates indicate that the cost of the plant will be approximately \$16,000,000. - O&M of the plant, to include the salary of one additional operator, are estimated at \$365,000/yr. - UM's steam plant (old and new) will be converted to an auxiliary enterprise which bills the cost of utilities to individual users.
-This allows steam plant net revenues to be pledged to the Biomass project debt under the master indenture. - We estimate that upward of \$7.0 million Qualified Energy Conservation Bonds (QECB's) could be available for this project.
+At the current rate of \$5.00/metric ton, we will be able to gain \$40,000/yr by selling these credits on the open market. - We have secured a Guaranteed Maximum Price for the project of \$16,000,000. - O&M of the plant, to include the salary of one additional operator, are estimated at \$365,000/yr. - The new steam plant will be operated as an auxiliary enterprise, allowing for the cost of steam to be billed individually to users. - We estimate that \$9,000,000 of Qualified Energy Conservation Bonds (QECB's) will be available for this project.
 The U.S. government underwrites 70% of the interest costs associated with QECB's.
-The State of Montana has allocated \$6.7 million in QECB's for the Biomass project.
-Additional authority has been allocated throughout the State which appears may not be utilized.
-Therefore, making it available for UM application.
-UM Bond Counsel is in the process of determining if the Biomass project qualifies for QECBs.
-If so, UM will make application to the State for the full amount available.
-The remaining cost of the project will be financed with traditional tax exempt revenue bonds.
-Estimated debt service is \$1.2 million/yr including capitalized interest during project construction.
-For the purposes of debt service, the project will have a 20 year life. - A \$180,000 grant has been awarded from the Department of Natural Resources (DNRC) for this project - Other US government subsidized funding programs also are being investigated for potential funding. - The project is expected to be cost neutral but is dependent on the fulfillment of performance guarantees, natural gas pricing and biomass pricing to accomplish this.
+The remaining cost of the project will be financed with traditional revenue bonds.
+Estimated debt service is \$1.1 million/yr. - For the purposes of debt service, the project will have a 20 year life. - Overall, the project is expected to be a financial break-even operation. - To insulate the project from unanticipated cost fluctuations we have built in a \$200,000 per year "risk reserve".
+This is similar to the reserve we have built into our current natural gas budget.

-Attachment 5: Performance Guarantee with McKinstry
+Performance Guarantee with McKinstry

 In the last legislative session, institutions such as The University of Montana gained access to a contracting method know as Performance Contracting (PC).
 PC essentially guarantees certain aspects of an energy efficiency related contract.
-In this case, the guarantee is structured around the operation of the overall biomass gasification system typically; the guarantee identifies key factors within the system or a specific piece of equipment and quantifies the performance level required.
-In this specific case, the following performance guarantees are being negotiated:
+In this case, the guarantee is structured around the operation of the overall biomass gasification system.
+Typically the guarantee identifies key factors within the system or a specific piece of equipment and quantifies the performance level required.
+All performance guarantees will be measured on an annual basis to ensure compliance.
+In this specific case, the following performance guarantees have been negotiated: